GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
+> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
 >
-> ~ *Ted Nelson*
+> ~ *Henry Petroski*

 ---
 ## 🏎 Quick Facts